top of page

 Does Acupuncture hurt?

-It is normal to feel a mild tingle or dull ache as the acupuncturist adjusts the needle.
-This sensation is known as "deqi".
-If you do feel any discomfort please inform your acupuncturist who will be able to adjust or remove that particular needle.
-Acupuncture needles are so fine that many people don't feel them being inserted.
-While the needles are in place many people feel very relaxed.
+It is normal to feel a mild tingle or dull ache as the acupuncturist inserts or adjusts the needle.
+This sensation is known as deqi (the bringing or arrival of qi).
+Acupuncture needles are so fine that many patients don't feel them being inserted.
+While the needles are in place most patients start to feel very relaxed.

 How does Acupuncture work?